Samadali1697/express-js-template/README.md

 # express-js-template
-template project for express js
+Template project for **express js**

+Tech stack

+- Postgres with typeorm and manual migrations
+- Testcontainer for integration tests
+- Dockarized

 ## How to run the app